Table of Contents

 Is Hemp a Wonder Crop?

 As with anything in nature, moderation is key.
-Any large-scale farming of the same crop will have some adverse effects.
+Any large-scale farming of the same crop will have some adverse effects, including hemp cultivation.
 These effects will not only affect the land and the ecosystem.
 If you look at everything as it has ripple effects, anything done on a large mainstream scale will have a far-reaching impact that may not be so apparent at first.
 Everything from the soil to the water and even the money markets will be affected.

 Hemp is rapidly becoming the one-stop answer for many people looking at transforming products into a more eco-friendly option.
 Whether hemp is used to make plastic or houses, there is potential for hemp to be the poster child for the sustainability model.